 The findings placed a positive light on Sr. Mary Ephrem, the devotion, fruits and the place at Rome City – Kneipp Springs.
-However, the commission was not able to authenticate that the origin of the devotion is supernatural in nature.
+However, the commission was not able to authenticate that the origin of the devotion as objectively supernatural in nature.
 However, the devotion is allowed to continue as a private devotion of the faithful.

 Concerning this website: Any reference to apparitions or other supernatural claims of Sr. Mary Ephrem, or any blog posting and comments referring to the same must be understood as alleged.
 Furthermore, any reference to Our Lady of America must be understood to mean Our Lady, The Immaculate Virgin, Patroness of America.